opensearch-project/project-website/_posts/2025-01-13-announcing-OpenSearchCon-europe-2025.md

 ![OpenSearchCon Europe 2025](/assets/media/blog-images/2025-01-13-announcing-OpenSearchCon-europe-2025/OpenSearchConEU2025-banner.png){:class="img-centered"}

 We are delighted to announce [OpenSearchCon Europe 2025](https://events.linuxfoundation.org/opensearchcon-europe/), the premier event for the OpenSearch community in Europe!
-Mark your calendars for April 30 and May 1 as we bring together developers, IT professionals, and business leaders in Amsterdam for an immersive exploration of the world of open-source search and analytics.
+Mark your calendars for 30 April and 1 May as we bring together developers, IT professionals, and business leaders in Amsterdam for an immersive exploration of the world of open-source search and analytics.

 ## Event highlights

-This year's OpenSearchCon Europe conference promises to be an exciting gathering of minds, featuring:
+This year's OpenSearchCon Europe promises to be an exciting gathering of minds, featuring:

 * Presentations from industry leaders and OpenSearch core contributors.
 * Technical deep dives and hands-on workshops.